Snuzaid ® Tabs

 Do not store them or any other medicine in the bathroom or near a sink.

-SNUZAID®TABS are round, white tablets with a break bar on one side.
+SNUZAID®TABS are white bi-convex tablets with a break bar on one side.

 Diphenhydramine hydrochloride 50 mg per tablet.

 - pregelatinized maize starch